iluwatar/java-design-patterns/facade/README.md

 > A facade is an object that provides a simplified interface to a larger body of code, such as a class library.

 **Programmatic Example**

+Here's an example of the Facade Design Pattern in a goldmine scenario, demonstrating how a Java facade can streamline complex operations.

 How does a goldmine work?
 "Well, the miners go down there and dig gold!" you say.
 That is what you believe because you are using a simple interface that goldmine provides on the outside, internally it has to do a lot of stuff to make it happen.
 This simple interface to the complex subsystem is a facade.